What is severe weather?

 Although there is no set definition for severe weather, the homelessness sector class it as conditions where there is an increased risk to the lives and health of people who are sleeping rough.
 This can be extreme cold, heat, wind, snow and rain.

 National guidance for activating a Severe Weather Emergency Protocol (SWEP) states that it should be activated during periods when there are forecasts of 0 degrees or below zero for three or more consecutive nights.
 However, last winter the Greater London Authority rolled out new pan London guidance that SWEP is to be activated for any single night that the temperature is forecasted to be 0 degrees or below.
 This brings the pan London guidance in line with what has historically rolled out in London Borough of Tower Hamlets.
 The ‘feels like’ temperature is also considered as well as other factors like wind, rain or snow.

 Providence Row's SWEP Provision

-For winter 2018 Providence Row has been commissioned by our Local Authority (LA) the London Borough of Tower Hamlets (LBTH), to run a Winter Crash Pad, part of LBTH SWEP provision, during times when the SWEP is triggered.
+This winter Providence Row has been commissioned by our Local Authority (LA) the London Borough of Tower Hamlets (LBTH), to run a Winter Crash Pad, part of LBTH SWEP provision, during times when the SWEP is triggered.

 This includes bed spaces for people who have been referred to us from Tower Hamlets Street Outreach Team (TH SORT) run by homelessness charity St Mungo’s.
 The rough sleepers can either be male or female verified rough sleepers (including couples, those with no recourse to public funds, those excluded from the hostel sector and people with pets).
 Access to this service is restricted to those referred by TH SORT.

-This provision will run for 62 days (not necessarily consecutively) during the winter period 2018/2019 and will offer:
+This provision runs during the winter period and offers:

 - 15 temporary bed spaces within our day centre 24/7 throughout the SWEP